 3. Less

 This book is about a man going through funny, unexpected journeys.
 It is a journey of self-discovery similar to The Unhoneymooners.
-So he never sees his self-purpose.
+So, he never sees his self-purpose.
 He’s on the sidelines of these great poets.
-We meet him when he gets the invitation to the wedding, and he starts to accept these engagements and opportunities and invitations to go all around the world.
+We meet him when he gets the invitation to the wedding, and he starts to accept these engagements and opportunities and invitations to go around the world.

 Author: Andrew Sean Greer